ATCBE Content Outline 2025

 – Provide guidance on ethical research practice

-– Understand and conduct qualitative research (interview, focus groups, etc.)
+– Understand and conduct qualitative research (interviews, focus groups, etc.)

 – Understand and conduct quantitative research (experimental designs, developing or distributing measures, distributing surveys)